MoazHassan2022/CONNECT-IT-Solutions/README.md

 </blockquote>
 <blockquote>
   <p>
-  For further details, you can look on this pdf file <a href="https://">PDF Documentaion</a>
+  You can look on the documentation as a pdf file at <a href="https://drive.google.com/file/d/1e03AvYyPktNC_d5mElBinzBgyIrMj5SQ/view?usp=sharing">PDF Documentaion</a>
   </p>
 </blockquote>